s2l1/Headless-Samourai-Dojo/README.md

 Local: C:\bitcoin\bitcoin_mainnet\
 Remote: PATH_TO_SSD\bitcoin\
 ```
-You can now copy the two subdirectories (folders) named "blocks" and "chainstate" from `Local` to `Remote`.
+You can now copy the two subdirectories (folders) named `blocks` and `chainstate` from `Local` to `Remote`.
 This will take about 6 hours.
 The transfer must not be interupted.
 Make sure your computer does not go to sleep.

 Once the data transfer is finished you can close WinSCP and start bitcoind.